b1tw0rker/virtualXS/README.md

 # virtualXS

-virtualXS is a smart swiss knife utility Script to create a Virtual-Hosting-Server out of the box.
-The script performs optimizing and securing a Linux Server for hosting purpose.
+virtualXS is a smart swiss knife utility script to create a Virtual-Hosting-Server out of the box.
+This script performs optimizing and securing a Linux Server for hosting purpose.

 The following systems are supported: